Cards In Exercises 59-62, you are dealt a hand of five cards from... | Channels for Pearson+

 Probability

 Probability is a measure of the likelihood that a particular event will occur, expressed as a number between 0 and 1.
-In the context of card games, it quantifies the chances of being dealt specific hands, such as three of a kind.
-Understanding probability involves calculating favorable outcomes over total possible outcomes, which is essential for determining the likelihood of various card combinations.
+In the context of card games, it is calculated by dividing the number of favorable outcomes by the total number of possible outcomes.
+Understanding probability is essential for determining the chances of being dealt specific combinations of cards.

 Recommended video: